thin-edge/thin-edge.io/docs/src/operate/configuration/update_config_paths.md

 ## Example: Set a custom temporary directory path

-The following shows how to change the temp directory used by thin-edge.io and its components.
+The following shows how to change the temp directory used by %%te%% and its components.

-1. Create a new directory which will be used by thin-edge.io
+1. Create a new directory which will be used by %%te%%

     ```sh
     # create a directory (with/without sudo)